ramamet/nse1minR/README.md

 ------------
 `nse1minR` is available through GitHub.

 To install the latest version from GitHub:

     install.packages("devtools")
     devtools::install_github("ramamet/nse1minR")

-It contains huge amount of datasets `(~ 40,000,000 rows of data!)`, so loading and this process takes a while (around 120secs).
+It contains huge amount of datasets `(223 mb / ~ 40,000,000 rows of data!)`, this process takes a while (around 120secs).

 **Have patience.
-All things are difficult before they become easy**
+All things are difficult before they become easy** :inbox_tray: :coffee: :innocent:

 Usage :office::wrench::card_index: